SDM-TIB/HyAI/README.md

 -	yellowbrick

 Citing:
-If you find HyAI helpful in your work please cite the papers:
+If you find HyAI helpful in your work please cite the paper:
 ```
 Shahi Dost, Ariam Rivas, Hanan Begali, Annett Ziegler, Elmira Aliabadi, Markus Cornberg, Anke RM Kraft  and Maria-Esther Vidal.
 2023.
 Unraveling the Hepatitis B Cure: A Hybrid AI Approach for Capturing Knowledge about the Immune System’s Impact (KCAP’2023)[https://www.k-cap.org/2023/]